 “Don’t ask me why I obsessively look to rock ‘n’ roll bands for some kind of model for a better society.
 I guess it’s just that I glimpsed something beautiful in a flashbulb moment once, and perhaps mistaking it for prophecy have been seeking its fulfillment ever since.”- Lester Bangs, paraphrasing Mick Jones of The Clash

-Music: “Lost for Words” (Pink Floyd); “La Dee Da” (Foo Fighters); Ann Wilson covering “Misty Mountain Hop”; “I Think That I Would Die” (Hole); “No Good Trying” (Syd Barrett); Freddie, period; the transition between “Happiest Days of Our Lives” and “Another Brick Pt.
-2” on The Wall; the transition between “Empty Spaces” and “Young Lust” on The Wall; “Cut the Cord” (Shinedown); “Wild Ride” (Dwight Yoakam); give Coldplay shit about their pastel phenotype and they’re like; “Hand Me Down World” (The Guess Who); David Byrne on architecture; Sia and Maddie until you lose count; Taylor Hawkins’s palatial sun-smuggling beach-boy smile the whole time he hits stuff; oh my dear, heaven is a big bang now…
+Music favorites: “Lost for Words” (Pink Floyd); “La Dee Da” (Foo Fighters); Ann Wilson covering “Misty Mountain Hop”; “I Think That I Would Die” (Hole); “No Good Trying” (Syd Barrett); Freddie, period; the transition between “Happiest Days of Our Lives” and “Another Brick Pt.
+2” on The Wall; the transition between “Empty Spaces” and “Young Lust” on The Wall; Dorothy (!!!!), “Cut the Cord” (Shinedown); “Wild Ride” (Dwight Yoakam); give Coldplay shit about their pastel phenotype and they’re like; “Hand Me Down World” (The Guess Who); David Byrne on architecture; Sia and Maddie until you lose count; Taylor Hawkins’s palatial sun-smuggling beach-boy smile the whole time he hits stuff; oh my dear, heaven is a big bang now…

-Books: Epic Dickensian tragicomedies.
+Book favorites: Memoirs and epic Dickensian tragicomedies.
 So, John Irving mostly.

 My header image was created from Young woman playing a guitar by Johannes Vermeer [Public domain], via Wikimedia Commons